99061142/Pathfinding/README.md

 ## NEXT UPDATES

+* Fix the DFS route to show it on an empty board too.
-* Show the route from the start to end for the BFS / DFS algorithms.
+* Show the route from the start to end for the BFS algorithm.

 ## Note